Advance Your Career in Environmental Health

 Prospects for employment and advancement are excellent.
 In the public and private sector, awareness of the need and benefits of environmental health protection and requirements for occupational health are keen and increasing.
 Graduates can pursue a professional career in the fields of environmental health sciences, industrial hygiene, occupational health professionals, or as loss prevention officers.
 Employers include industry, academic institutions, and health and regulatory agencies at the local, state, or federal level.
 Work as an environmental health or occupational health, or a industrial hygiene consultant to private industry or public groups is open to graduates as are special career opportunities in programs with the U.S. Public Health Service and the Centers for Disease Control and Prevention.
 Some individuals may choose a career in environmental research or pursue a doctorate in a field of interest.
 Salaries in North Carolina for professionals in these fields start in the $35,000 to $45,000 range.
 Mid-career salaries may be from $40,000 to $70,000.
 Individuals accepting leadership roles in the profession may achieve considerably higher compensation.

 The MS in environmental health is appropriate for individuals seeking a career as an environmental health scientist involved with the relationship between public health and environmental factors such as water quality, air quality, food safety, and industrial hygiene.
 Areas of study emphasized in the program are air pollution control, elements of environmental engineering, water supply and wastewater technologies, food safety, toxicology, industrial hygiene and environmental management.
 The MS in environmental health is accredited by the National Environmental Health Science and Protection Accreditation Council (EHAC, at http://www.ehacoffice.org).

-The MS degree program in Environmental Health requires the successful completion of 34 semester hours (a three-credit practicum also is required for students who have no previous professional post-baccalaureate experience).
+The MS degree program in Environmental Health requires the successful completion of 35 semester hours.